Get started adding systems and devices to SEM

 About sending log events directly to SEM

 Configure non-agent devices, such as firewalls, routers, or switches, to send log events directly to SEM using syslog or SNMP traps.
-Then, configure the appropriate device connector using the SEM console.
-For a complete list of supported devices, see the SEM Connector List.
+When you are finished, configure the appropriate device connector using the SEM console.

 See Add syslog and agent nodes to SEM for more information about configuring devices that do not allow third-party software.